 The Bride of the Lamb is neither Jewish nor Gentile, having been born again of the Nature of God through Jesus Christ.
 She is the fullness, the glory of Christ.

-For as the (human) body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:12)

 Remember, when Paul was writing the Greek word Christos, he was not thinking of a Gentile “Christ.”
 Paul was thinking only of Messiah of the Jews, of no one else.

 God revealed to Paul, the Jew, the Pharisee by sect, that Christ includes an exalted Head, the Lord Jesus, and also a Body.
 Christ consists of a Head and a Body.

 In one sense, only Jesus, the Son of God, is Christ.
 It is only as He Himself is being formed in us and is dwelling in us that we are part of Christ.
 We are anointed with the Oil of the Spirit of God only because the Lord Jesus is making us an integral part of Himself.
 Apart from Him we are of little importance.

 “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.
 (Galatians 2:20)

 The Christian believer who is dwelling in the life of the flesh most assuredly is not an integral part of Christ.
 It is only as Christ is abiding in us, and we in Him, that we are a genuine part of the One who is destined to plant the heavens, lay the foundations of the earth, and say to Zion, “You are My people.”